UPDATED with most recent malware-detection test results. This review was originally published Oct. 10, 2019.

 You can also apply this protection to links opened in apps, but just be sure to toggle this option in the settings for Internet Protection.

-Kaspersky was perfect in German independent lab AV-TEST's March 2019 evaluations of Android security products, detecting 100% of roughly 3,000 "real-time" Android malware samples encountered online.
-The program also detected 100% of nearly 3,000 "widespread" Android malware samples collected by AV-TEST in the previous month.
+Kaspersky was nearly perfect in German independent lab AV-TEST's July 2019 evaluations of Android security products, detecting 99.9% of 3,347 "real-time" Android malware samples encountered online.
+The program also detected 100% of 3,433 "widespread" Android malware samples collected by AV-TEST in the previous month.

-Of the eight other Android antivirus apps I reviewed in early 2019, five others were submitted to AV-TEST in March 2019.
-Bitdefender Mobile Security and Norton Mobile Security tied Kaspersky with 100/100 detection rates on real-time/widespread samples.
-After them came Avast Mobile Security, with 99.7/100, then McAfee Mobile Security, at 99.5/99.1, and finally Google Play Protect, with the lowest scores among all apps tested, at 62.0/69.2.
+Of the eight other Android antivirus apps I reviewed in 2019, five others were submitted to AV-TEST in July 2019.
+Avast Mobile Security, Bitdefender Mobile Security and Norton Mobile Security each got 100/100 detection results on real-time/widespread samples.

-Kaspersky is not always flawless.
-In each of the 12 bimonthly AV-TEST rounds in 2017 and 2018, it fell short of 100% detection of either real-time malware, widespread malware or both.
+In each of the 12 bimonthly AV-TEST rounds in 2017 and 2018, Kaspersky fell short of 100% detection of either real-time malware, widespread malware or both.
 Real-time detection got as low as 99.6%; widespread detection was better, never dipping below 99.8%.

-Over the two-year period, this puts Kaspersky a bit ahead of Avast and McAfee, but behind Bitdefender, which scored a perfect 100/100 most of the time, and Norton, which always did.
+Over two and a half years of tests, this puts Kaspersky a bit ahead of Avast and McAfee, but behind Bitdefender, which scored a perfect 100/100 most of the time, and Norton, which always did.

 Free security features and tools